spoddutur/my-notes/solr3.md

 2. Amazon India launches Weavesmart on its marketplace
 4. Weaving out of trouble: Handloom industry looks at Budget 2018 to solve woes

-#### Why aren't 3rd and 4rth documents which seem more relevant ranked higher over 1st and 2nd?
+#### Why aren't 3rd and 4rth documents which seem more relevant for handlooms ranked higher over 1st and 2nd?

 ## Understand how scoring works
 To understand the myths mentioned above, its really important to get an understanding on how scoring works.